 Wily Waves: Build an Oscillating Water Column to Extract Energy from Ocean Waves

 AbstractThe ocean is a wondrous force of nature.
-It affects the weather, and provides us with food and free and renewable energy to power our lives.
-How can the ocean provide us with free and renewable energy?
+It affects the weather, and provides us with food and renewable energy to power our lives.
+How can the ocean provide us with renewable energy?
 One way is to extract the energy that is in the waves.
 There are many kinds of power systems that can be installed to extract energy from the waves, depending on the location.
 In this energy and power science project, you will build and test a simple model of an oscillating water column device to create power.
-How many of these oscillating water columns will it take to power a compact fluorescent lightbulb?
+How many of these oscillating water columns will it take to power a lightbulb?
 If you want the answer, read on!

 Michelle Maranowski, PhD, Science Buddies